Morpion Solitaire - Records Grids (5T game)

 moves done by computer by Michael Quist

-Jean-Jacques Sibilla, IPGP (Institut de Physique du Globe de Paris), http://www.ipgp.fr/~sibilla, is doing an interesting search: since 2007, his computer has generated more than 800 million grids (status in February 2010), where the moves are done at random.
+Jean-Jacques Sibilla, IPGP (Institut de Physique du Globe de Paris), http://www.ipgp.fr/~sibilla, is doing an interesting search: since 2007, his computer has generated two billion grids (status in October 2013), where the moves are done at random.
 His main results:

 Scores